LegacyLeap Logo

 • How Gen AI and automation can reduce migration timelines by 60% while improving code verification.

-• Real-world case metrics from Fortune 500 Java modernization projects.
+• Real-world case metrics from enterprise Java modernization projects.

 By the end, you’ll have a data-driven view of what migrating to modern Java involves, what ROI it delivers, and how to execute with minimal business disruption.